Electronic Records Archives (ERA)

 1. How do I attach a schedule item to a Transfer Request in ERA?

-A schedule item is attached to, or linked to, a Transfer Request at point of creation.
+A schedule item is attached to, or linked to, a Transfer Request at the point of creation.
 You must know your ERA schedule item, either Disposition Authority Agency (DAA) or Disposition Authority Legacy (DAL) number, before you begin creating the Transfer Request.

 Follow these steps to attach a schedule item to a Transfer Request.